misspent/Random-Stuff/README.md

 **Other Categories / Bulk stuff / Noted / Not used**
 - [Update Modded Exes](https://github.com/themrdemonized/STALKER-Anomaly-modded-exes) ✅
 - [Frosty Weapon Pack](https://youtu.be/0mAgUuvs1FY) (from G.A.M.M.A Discord - This is a YT link tutorial) ✅
+- [The Anomalous Stash](https://www.moddb.com/mods/stalker-anomaly/addons/the-anomalous-stash-beta-09) (This stash gives you access to the same universal stash no matter where in the zone you are | Not tested / downloaded *yet*?) ❌
 - [Headgear Animations v0.9.2](https://www.moddb.com/mods/stalker-anomaly/addons/headgear-animations) (Pretty damn cool animations) & [Outfit Animations v1.0.2](https://www.moddb.com/mods/stalker-anomaly/addons/outfit-animations-v099) ✅
 - ~~[Juan's Weapon Delivery Service](https://drive.google.com/drive/folders/1_AMbGEbJDT8zioOTtNcEY62SmyMEilqI) & [Image previews](https://imgur.com/a/juans-weapon-delivery-service-showcase-pictures-UQKgPwS)~~ (from G.A.M.M.A discord server | Already in UGP) ❌